 You will always cherish the time spend in background research because it forms the foundation of your impending meet.

-If there is a particular person on the guest list, you’ve meaning to engage with, do an in-depth research about him because this comes in handy at the hour of need.
+If there is a particular person on the guest list, you’ve meaning to engage with, do in-depth research about him because this comes in handy at the hour of need.

 I use https://charlieapp.com/ for meeting research.

 Such background knowledge provides a good fodder to kick start a conversation without being clueless about the other.
 This will help in laying down a common ground where you can have a two-way conversation without having to get bored.
-The common topic can prolong your discussion and predispose the prospective client in your favour.
+The common topic can prolong your discussion and predispose the prospective client in your favor.
 The idea is to keep their interest before yours.